EU approves Translohr takeover by Alstom, FSI

+UPDATE 9-Oil falls 1 pct on fears Middle East rift could harm OPEC cuts

+* U.S. rig count the most since April 2015 (Adds comments, latest news, updates prices, changes dateline to NEW YORK, previous LONDON)

-BRUSSELS Engineering company Alstom (ALSO.PA) and French sovereign fund FSI secured EU regulatory approval on Monday to buy French tramway system maker Translohr.
+BRUSSELS, Sept 24 Engineering company Alstom and French sovereign fund FSI secured EU regulatory approval on Monday to buy French tramway system maker Translohr.

 The French company and FSI (Fonds Stratégique d'Investissement) unveiled the takeover in May after due diligence showed Translohr's financial situation was worse than expected.